How can I have my child tested for GATE?

 If my child's assessment scores have improved and the GATE assessment results are above the 89th percentile, do I have to notify anyone or will the District automatically re-evaluate my child for placement in the GATE program?

-Second grade students who score above the 89th on the GATE assessment, but do not qualify for GATE are monitored until they begin middle school.
+Students who score above the 89th on the GATE assessment, but do not qualify for GATE are monitored for one year after they are initially tested.
 If you think your child might qualify, please do not hesitate to contact the GATE Office.

 My child did not qualify to enter the program in the third grade and is now in the 4th grade (or above) and is qualified.
 Should I enter my child into the program now even though other GATE students have been learning at a different pace?

 In most cases, after a period of adjustment, most students thrive in the GATE program.
-Contact the GATE Office to re-submit paperwork requesting GATE Magnet placement.
+Contact the GATE Office to re-submit paperwork and discuss placement options.

 Does my student have to enter the Magnet program to participate in GATE?